Arquisoft/Loader_i1a/README.md

 Skeleton of Agents Loader module

 # Setup
+Before start using the project, is necessary to define the services that will take part in the management of the database.

+## mLab
+We are using an instance of **MongoDB** in **mLab**, that is a fully managed cloud database service.
+We are using this service because it is very helpful for us to have the database in a server, and not to have it in local.
+However, it is very advisable to know how to initialize the database in local through MongoDB.
+Because of that, below there is information about MongoDB.

 ## MongoDB
 In order to run the application you need to download and install [mongoDB](https://www.mongodb.com/dr/fastdl.mongodb.org/win32/mongodb-win32-x86_64-2008plus-ssl-3.4.2-signed.msi/download).